BlockchainCommons/BCSwiftSecureComponents/README.md

 A collection of useful primitives for cryptography, semantic graphs, and cryptocurrency in Swift.

-Features `crypto-envelope`, which supports everything from enclosing the most basic of plaintext messages, to innumerable recursive permutations of encryption, signing, sharding, and representing semantic graphs.
+Features `Envelope`, which supports everything from enclosing the most basic of plaintext messages, to innumerable recursive permutations of encryption, signing, sharding, and representing semantic graphs.

 Includes an opinionated Swift wrapper around [LibWally](https://github.com/ElementsProject/libwally-core).